 What Is A 1st Class Lever

 Imagine trying to lift a heavy rock.
 You might grab a long wooden plank, place a smaller rock near the heavy one, and use the plank to pry it up.
-That's leveraging a first-class lever in action!
+On the flip side, that's leveraging a first-class lever in action!
 We unconsciously use these simple machines every day, and understanding them can make our lives easier and more efficient.

 First-class levers are fundamental building blocks of mechanics.
 They are simple machines that provide a mechanical advantage, allowing us to amplify force and move objects with less effort.
 Beyond the playground seesaw, first-class levers are pervasive in everyday tools and machines.
 They represent a fascinating intersection of physics, engineering, and practical application.